 Honorary Degrees in Theology

-These degrees do not bestow authority, such as performing pastoral functions or anything that requires State or federal licensing.
-It is strictly a religious degree.
-However, it does allow one to use the appropriate title as well as to list it on Résumés and job Applications.
+Honorary Degrees do not bestow authority, such as performing pastoral functions or anything that requires State or federal licensing.
+It is strictly a religious Degree.
+However, it does allow you to use the appropriate title as well as to list it on Résumés and job Applications.

 A special test for an honorary degree is not required.
 A doctoral theology degree is often a supportive element in church outreach and operation.
 Historically, it is the first degree the church has offered.